How to Apply – International Students

-Each post-secondary program application requires payment of the applicable fees:
+Each program selected requires payment of the applicable application fees:

 - Certificate and Diploma Programs: $190 per application/program

-- Cyber Defense and Cloud Administration, Network and Computer Technology, and Software Developer Programs: $300 per application/program (includes PAT/TPAT fee)
+- Cyber Defense and Cloud Administration, Network and Systems Administrator, and Software Developer Programs: $310 per application/program (includes PAT/TPAT fee)

 All application fees are non-refundable and non-transferrable.

 Upload all required documents to the online application (see Step 1 for a complete list).
-We require high quality scans of your original documents:
+We require high quality scans of your original OFFICIAL documents.

 Scanned documents that are of unacceptable quality, illegible or certified/notarized/attested documents will delay application processing and may result in your application being cancelled.